fivekkj/fivekkj/README.md

-<h3 align="center">Hi 👋!
-My name is Lucas and I'm a programming apprentice, from Brazil</h3>
+<h3 align="center">Hello!!
+My name is Lucas and I'm a software developer from Brazil</h3>

 ###